-In keeping with Directors confidence in Paragon Care, the directors have declared the payment of a fully franked final dividend of 0.6 cents per fully paid ordinary share to be paid on 4 October 2022 in respect of the financial year ended 30 June 2022.
-The dividend will be paid to all shareholders on the register of members as at the Record Date of 13 September 2022.
+The Directors have declared the payment of a fully franked dividend of 0.6 cents per fully paid ordinary share to be paid on 6 October 2023 in respect of the financial year ended 30 June 2023.
+The dividend will be paid to all shareholders on the register of members as at the Record Date of 19 September 2023.
 This dividend has not been included as a liability in these financial statements.
+As the dividend is fully franked, there are no income tax consequences for the owners of Paragon Care Limited relating to this dividend.